nicekiwi/quelle/README.md

 - Support for Additional Games (CounterStrike GO, Dota).
 - Support for Non-Source Games (Minecraft).
 - NodeJS support for the interface with Laravel PHP as a backend.

+* **HLDJ Intergration for JukeBox**
-- HLDJ Intergration for JukeBox, search music databases, convert file formats and stream to game (Highly Illegal).
-Playlist setups etc.
+Search online music databases like Spotify and YouTube, Download -> convert file formats -> stream to game (Highly Illegal from a privacy POV).
+Pre-defined playlist setups.